Unit 1: “FOOD CHOICES AND HEALTH”

 Response - 10%

-Food, Science and Technology (Units 3 & 4) - General
+Year 12 Food Science Technology (Units 3 & 4) GENERAL

 This course gives students opportunities to develop a wide range of practical skills when producing various recipes which will always be valuable throughout life.